How to extract all links from a page in JavaScript

 const $ = cheerio.load(html)

-// A <base href> on the page overrides the document URL for relative links.
-Honor it.
+// a <base href> on the page overrides the document URL for relative links. honor it.

 const base = $('base[href]').attr('href') || url